mikeakohn/java_grinder/README.md

 java_grinder
 ============

 Compile Java bytecode to microcontroller assembly.
-Currently supporting MSP430, dsPIC, and 6502/6510.
+Currently supporting MSP430, dsPIC, 6502/6510, TMS9900, and Z80 with platforms that include Commodore 64, TI99, and TI84.
+Other CPU's have code but either aren't tested or aren't useful yet.

 Authors:<br>
 Michael Kohn<br>